Conan the Magnificent: Plot

 Lady Jondra's hunting party finally encounters their quarry, and are soon decimated by the dragon.
 The survivors quickly scatter.
 Conan gathers those he can find back together.
 Tamira and the lady are with him that night when the Kezankians attack their camp again, slaughtering the few hunters left.
 During the battle, both Conan and Tamira are separated from Jondra.

 Conan leaves Tamira behind to search for Jondra alone.
 While he's gone, Tamira is captured by the hillmen.
 Upon returning to camp, Conan finds the hillmen have already raided most of the supplies.
 He gathers the remaining equipment and comes across Jondra's chief huntsmen, driven mad by his battle with the beast.

 Meanwhile, it's the lone wanderer, Eldran, who stumbles across Jondra.
 As petulant as ever, she knocks him unconscious with a well-aimed stone after he professes his love for her.
 Jondra flees up a narrow pass, only to be captured a few moments later by hillmen.

 Having found no sign of Jondra, Conan returns to find Tamira missing.
 He follows the hillmen's trail and instead stumbles across Eldran, who's already assembled a small unit of armed villagers.
 He learns of Jondra's peril.
 They join forces, and together with Eldran's countrymen continue to seek the lady and Tamira.

 Both Jondra and Tamira are now in the hands of Basraken Ismalla.
 Upon learning how the Eyes of Fire he sought were carried by a woman matching Jondra's description, Ismalla orders his men to search through all the recovered supplies from the hunter's camp.

 Conan and the Brythunian party soon reach Basraken's encampment.
 However, after seeing the army Basraken has amassed, Conan sends a runner to find the Zamoran cavalry and hopefully lead then to assist in their planned attack.

 Now, having the Eyes of Fire in his possession, Basraken intends to summon the creature and sacrifice his captives.

 Seeing the women unharmed, Conan, Eldran, and one of the villagers decide they shouldn't wait for the arrival of Zanthindies.
 Disguised as hillmen, Conan and his companions sneak down into the camp.
 Suddenly, an alarm rises during Basraken's ritual.
 At first, Conan believes he's been discovered only to hear the cry of frighted hillmen.
 The army has arrived.

 As the army attacks and Conan frees both women, the beast, heeding its call, charges into the melee.

 Reception

 Don D'Ammassa called the novel "[a] nicely told adventure."

-The novel was also reviewed by Andy Sawyer in Paperback Inferno #62.